Echoes From the Aviary art installation for Tyntesfield National Trust

 Echoes From the Aviary project at Tyntesfield National Trust used collage workshops, sound art and installation work to reimagine Tyntesfield Victorian aviary.
 The project brought the space to life with colour and sound to tell the the story of Tyntesfield’s historical connection to birds.

-Over three months, I worked with Tyntesfield National Trust, a group of young people from the Hartcliffe based community group, Heart of BS13 and sound artist Jono Gilmurray to create a sound and art installation for Tyntesfield’s Victorian aviary.
+Over a three-month period, I collaborated with Tyntesfield National Trust, a group of young people from the Hartcliffe-based community organisation Heart of BS13, and sound artist Jono Gilmurray to develop a sound and visual installation for Tyntesfield’s Victorian aviary.

 Find out more information here.